Rumson Family Law

 In contrast, a fault-based divorce requires that one spouse proves the other spouse's bad behavior or misconduct caused the divorce.
 Grounds for a fault-based divorce include adultery, abandonment, physical or mental abuse, drug or alcohol abuse that lasts 12 months or more, institutionalization for mental illness during the two years prior to filing for divorce, imprisonment for 18 months or more after marriage in some situations, and deviant nonconsensual sexual conduct.

 In New Jersey, judges do not usually consider fault for the purposes of property division, unless the fault has to do with adultery and the spouse spent marital assets on the affair.
-However, fault often does affect alimony and child custody determinations.
+However, fault often does affect alimony and child custody determinations, as a family law lawyer in Rumson can explain.
 If a spouse with a history of domestic violence requests alimony, for example, the judge may give a lesser amount to that partner based on the abuse.

 Once the initial complaint and answer are filed, both parties have to produce all of their financial documents, including all assets and liabilities.
 In general, it is wise for couples to try to settle their differences before litigating in court.
 All cases in New Jersey are initially presented to an Early Settlement Panel.
 Two of our attorneys serve as Early Settlement Panelists.
 Often, if the parties cannot agree at this early stage, the court also requires them to participate in mediation.
 Only if the parties cannot reach agreement will the judge hear all the evidence and make orders related to all unresolved issues.Explore Your Options with a Family Law Attorney in Rumson

 The experienced divorce lawyers at Goldstein Law Group have assisted many individuals in Monmouth County.
 We understand all facets of divorce in New Jersey and keep up with changes in the law with regard to alimony, child custody, and child support.
-Our main office is located in Old Bridge, and we have a satellite office in Freehold, New Jersey.
-Contact us at 732-967-6777 or via our online form for a free consultation with a Rumson family law lawyer.
+Our main office is located in Metuchen, New Jersey.
+Contact us at 732-967-6777 or via our online form for a Free 10 Minute Case Evaluation* with a Rumson family law lawyer.